Tech-Front/TechFrontChallenge/README.md

 # Part 1

-In your favourite language, create an abstract data type representing a class( School class) Name it Darasa.
+In your favorite language, create an abstract data type representing a class( School class) Name it Darasa.
 Darasa should be constructed using a list of strings representing class members.

 Darasa should have methods with specifications as described: